kaizacorp/robot-allen/README.md

 https://discord.com/oauth2/authorize?client_id=834824357989318679&scope=bot

+The bot currently runs on all channels.

-If you have any bugs/issues please create an issue here or @KaizaCorp#6992 on Discord to let me know!
+If you have any bugs/issues please create an issue here or message me @KaizaCorp#6992 on Discord to let me know!